mateo139/CodeYourEngeering/_pages/about.md

 ---
-permalink: /o_mnie/
+permalink: /about_me/
-title: "O mnie"
+title: "About me"
 ---

 ⚙ I am a graduate master of engineering, but in fact the biggest satisfaction is given me by building bridges between people and technology.
 That's why I love analyzing data, problems and the nature of physics!